ashleyfredricksen/MovieCollection/README.md

 movies that they have in their personal collections.
 I created this application for personal use, and I thought it would be a great way to learn about application development.

 ### Built With
-This application was built with Android Studio.
+This application was written in Java and built with Android Studio.
 It also uses Firebase to store the collection information for the user.

 ## Installation
 Because this application was made for personal use, it is not available on any app stores.
 However, all the necessary files are included here and they can be downloaded.